Taiwanese people: Current state of Taiwanese identity

 In 2006, Wu Nai-teh of Academia Sinica said that "many Taiwanese are still confused about identity, and are easily affected by political, social, and economic circumstances."
 However, since then the sense of a collective Taiwanese identity has continued to increase despite fluctuations in support for pro-independence political parties.
 This has been cited as evidence that the concept of Taiwanese identity is not the product of local political manipulation, but an actual phenomenon of ethnic and sociopolitical identities (Corcuff 2002; Hsiau 2005).

+The 2023 documentary "Nous sommes Taïwan" (French for "We are Taiwan") by Pierre Haski explored the current state of Taiwanese identity.

+In 2023 the LA Times wrote "Taiwan's odyssey to establish its distinct identity is manifold and complex.
+It won't be worldwide recognition of any single component of the culture, history, politics or food that accomplishes this but a combination of them all."